 Today, thanks to technology, we can choose from a wide range of tools to stay up to date: online courses, articles, videos, etc.

 In addition to online courses, however, reading remains one of the main ways to find information and insights, as well as to have fun and experience something different from everyday life.
 This is understandably also due to the lack of other cultural options such as theaters, cinemas, and museums, which in the last year have suffered a setback due to the closure of the pandemic.

 Recent studies have demonstrated that print book sales were up 9.1 percent in 2021, thus showing that print book sales have risen more than 18 since the start of the pandemic in early 2020.

 Over the past few years, much has been written about Artificial Intelligence, a complex and rapidly evolving topic.

 But what to read?
-Within a large number of books on the topic of AI, it can be difficult to find the most suitable book for us and that reflects our interests.
+Within many books on the topic of AI, it can be difficult to find suitable AI books for us and that corresponds to our interests.

-Precisely for this reason, the Pigro Team recommends you the must-read books on AI!
+Precisely for this reason, the Pigro Team recommends you the must-read AI books!

 Pillars of AI: